 Elizabeth’s altruism comes, in part, from watching her parents struggle in the past few years.
 Her mother, an Episcopal priest, and her father, an unemployed IT manager, live in Glendora, California, where Elizabeth grew up with two older brothers and a younger sister.
 In the last decade, her father, now in his 60s, lost two jobs after the companies he worked for were sold to bigger corporations.
 “It has made me really fearful of getting stuck in a corporate trap, just trying to earn money,” she says.

 Elizabeth graduated in three and a half years instead of four to save tuition.
 In her final semester, she was working 20 hours a week in the school library and at a research institute.
 Along with her degree, Elizabeth’s efforts earned her valuable perspective and insight.
 “Each generation has gotten luckier and luckier,” she says.
 “I am not sure how much luckier we need to get.
 How much faster do our iPhones really need to be?”
+(These are products that Gen Z’ers will never use.)

 The worst economic downturn since the Great Depression has left no American unchanged.
 This includes the group that holds the country’s future in its hands—the millions of young people who have graduated from college since the recession began in December 2007.
+That said, don’t blame millennials for these things.

 They have sometimes been portrayed as lazy, self-absorbed, and immature, content to live in Mom and Dad’s basement and drive their car.
 More than 40 percent of recent graduates have moved back home, but it’s unfair to call it a lifestyle choice; the unemployment rate for recent college graduates jumped six-fold between 1998 and 2011, from 1.9 to 12.6 percent.